gcpearse/travel-tracker/README.md

 GoMapp is a mini app built with React and Vite that allows users to mark the countries they have visited, or add them to their travel wishlist.

+The hosted version of this application can be found [here](https://gomapp.netlify.app/).

 The app is optimised for mobile, but also works well on desktop displays.

 This is a standalone mini project that may be updated in the future.